 Across the whole sample, 390 respondents formally declined to participate in the survey by returning the ‘reply slip’.
 The number of respondents returning this slip was higher in the ‘opt in’ group (240/711, 33.7%) than in the ‘opt out’ group (150/711, 21.1%) and this difference was significant (χ2=28.60, p-value<.01).

 ‘Overall response’, defined as all individuals who returned a reply slip to opt out of the survey or returned a completed questionnaire was 60.7% (n=863/1422).
 ‘Overall response’ was therefore similar in both groups (‘opt in’ group=428/711, 60.2%, ‘opt out’ group=435/711, 61.2%).

 A small number of respondents in the ‘opt in’ group were lost to the recruitment process: 95.4% of those who requested a copy of the questionnaire returned a completed copy (188 out of 197 requests).
 The remaining 9 participants, although requesting a copy of the questionnaire, did not return a completed copy.
 The majority of those who formally declined to participate did not give a reason, but those who did suggested that the questionnaire was too distressing, the informant had registered the death in a professional capacity and did not know the decedent personally, the deceased had died suddenly or without receiving care.

-Characteristics of responders in the ‘opt in’ and ‘opt out’ groups
+There were no differences in the demographic characteristics of responders between the ‘opt in’ and ‘opt out’ groups (Table 2).